6 Great University Pages on LinkedIn

 Since 2013, universities have had the opportunity to brand themselves and connect with key constituents (including prospective students) through LinkedIn University Pages.
 These special profiles allow universities to post status updates, showcase the career paths of their alumni, highlight notable alumni, and feature official university groups.
 Schools can even share targeted status updates to niche populations (i.e. senior-level alumni working in the medical industry in Seattle).

-Need some inspiration to bolster your school’s University Page?
+Need some inspiration to bolster your school’s LinkedIn University Page?
 Here are six institutions that are doing a good job of putting out consistent, dynamic content and connecting with their audiences on LinkedIn:

 Lehigh University